m00se-3/JohnConwayGameofLife/README.md

 ## Command-line arguments

-This game achieves custom world sizes and update frequency through 3 command-line arguments.
+This game achieves custom world size and look through 3 command-line arguments.
 They are:

 - **--width** The width of the grid.
 Default: 256
 - **--height** The height of the grid.
 Default: 192
-- **--ups** The number of times per second that the grid will update.
-Default: 60

-Note: The release zip flder contains some .bat files that include some sample custom sizes.
+- **--seed** Used to generate different worlds based on the value.
+Default: 0 The release zip flder contains some .bat files that include some sample custom sizes.
+The **--seed** argument is a bit limited in how varied it can make the world.

-## Known Issue

-The game's actual FPS is going to run about half what the target FPS is.
-This is not a performance problem.
-It seems to be CPU scheduling and other factors beyond my control.
+It is just a random number between 0 and 1 after all.